Start Your Relationship Off Right: Tips For Second Dates

 No matter how nervous or eager you might be, you may want to resist the urge to embellish yourself.
 Often, the key to building a solid relationship foundation is trust and honesty.
 You may want to ensure you are making these things a priority right out of the gate.

 Your side of the conversation may be important.
 You may also want to make sure, though, that you are giving the other person a chance to talk as well.
 If you spend the entire date talking about your hopes and dreams, for instance, you may risk coming off as pretentious or egotistical.
 Ideally, you want your new partner to feel valued and heard.
 Perhaps the best way to do that is to make sure that there is a good balance in the conversation.
-Consider pausing for a moment after you finish a thought to give the other person a chance to respond.
+Consider pausing for a moment after you finish a thought to assess your date’s body language and give them a chance to respond.

 Keeping the conversation going